-For both Department of Treasury and Department of Homeland Security customer agencies, accountants prepare a quarterly financial statement variance analysis.
+For both Department of Treasury and Department of Homeland Security Customer Agencies, accountants prepare a quarterly financial statement variance analysis.
 Explanations for variances that exceed Department materiality thresholds must be provided to the Department.
 The Department submits a consolidated analysis to OMB.
 The bureau variance analysis is reviewed by an ARC supervisory accountant and approved by the bureau CFO or designee prior to submission to the Department.
 The Homeland Security bureau variance analysis is also certified by an ARC manager and the Homeland Security's CFO or designee also approves the variance analysis.

-For non-Treasury and non-Homeland Security customer agencies, accountants prepare a quarterly financial statement variance analysis for interim periods based on the guidance in OMB Circular A-136.
+For non-Treasury and non-Homeland Security Customer Agencies, accountants prepare a quarterly financial statement variance analysis for interim periods based on the guidance in OMB Circular A-136.
 Explanations for variances that exceed the OMB Circular A-136 guidelines are provided to OMB.
 The variance analysis is reviewed by an ARC supervisory accountant prior to submission to OMB.

-• Review and approve, prior to submission, the financial reports prepared by ARC to ensure that all reports prepared for external use are complete, accurate, and submitted in a timely manner.
+Review and approve, prior to submission, the financial reports prepared by ARC to ensure that all reports prepared for external use are complete, accurate, and submitted in a timely manner.

-- Inspected written procedures for the processing of transactions consistent with the USSGL and determined that the procedures were documented. - Observed the processing of a transaction to an inappropriate USSGL account and noted the existence of Oracle cross-validation rules. - Inspected a list of users with access to change posting models and determined that the system administrators had access to administer posting models. - For a selection of posting model changes and additions, inspected ARC supervisory approval of the changes and inspect TFM/USSGL guidance and determined that the changes and additions were authorized and that they were in agreement with TFM/USSGL guidance. - Inspected evidence of the annual review of USSGL account titles and descriptions and determined that the annual review was performed by ARC supervisors and managers. - For a selection of months, inspected monthly general ledger account reconciliations and determined that the reconciliations were performed, any exceptions were resolved and the reconciliation was reviewed by an ARC supervisor. - Inspected a selection of FACTS I edit check reports and determined that FACTS I were completed, reviewed, and any issues were resolved. - Inspected a selection of Reporting and Reconciliation Internal Control Checklists and determined that the FACTS I was completed. - Observed the staff run the Oracle job that creates the FACTS II bulk data upload file and noted that the Oracle edit checks were applied to the data, and that the ARC accountant resolved any exceptions. - Inspected a selection of TIER Submission Checklists and determined that TIER submissions were reviewed by an ARC supervisor. - For a selection of quarters for a selection of customer agencies, inspected ARC comparison of FMS financial statement crosswalk with ARC's internally prepared financial statements and determined that ARC complied with reporting requirements.
+- 1. Inspected written procedures for the processing of transactions consistent with the USSGL and determined that procedures were documented. - 2.
+Observed the processing of a transaction to an inappropriate USSGL account and noted the existence of Oracle cross-validation rules. - 3.
+Inspected a list of users with access to change posting models and determined that system administrators had access to administer posting models. - 4.
+For a selection of posting model changes and additions, inspected ARC supervisory approval of the changes and inspected TFM/USSGL guidance and determined that the changes and additions were authorized and that they were in agreement with TFM/USSGL guidance. - 5.
+Inspected evidence of the annual review of USSGL account titles and descriptions and determined that the annual review was performed by ARC supervisors and Managers. - 6.
+For a selection of months, inspected monthly general ledger account reconciliations and determined that reconciliations were performed, any exceptions were resolved and the reconciliation was reviewed by an ARC supervisor. - 7.
+Inspected a selection of FACTS I edit check reports and determined that FACTS I was completed, reviewed, and any issues were resolved. - 8.
+Inspected a selection of Reporting and Reconciliation Internal Control Checklists and determined that the FACTS I was completed. - 9.
+Observed the staff run the Oracle job that creates the FACTS II bulk data upload file and noted that Oracle edit checks were applied to the data, and that the ARC accountant resolved any exceptions. - 10.
+Inspected a selection of TIER Submission Checklists and determined that TIER submissions were reviewed by a supervisor. - 11.
+For a selection of quarters for a selection of Customer Agencies, inspected ARC comparison of TFM financial statement crosswalk with ARC's internally prepared financial statements and determined that ARC complied with reporting requirements.

-- Inspected results ARC investigation of Treasury's financial statement crosswalk and ARC's internally prepared financial statements and determined that ARC investigated and resolved any differences. - Inspected a quarterly selection of financial statement reviews and determined that the reconciliations were reviewed and approved by an ARC supervisor. - For a selection of months, inspected reconciliation of financial statements prepared by Treasury to internally prepared financial statements and determined that reconciliations were performed, any exceptions were resolved and they were reviewed by a supervisory accountant before submission.
+- 12. Inspected results of ARC's investigation of Treasury's financial statement crosswalk and ARC's internally prepared financial statements and determined that ARC investigated and resolved any differences. - 13.
+Inspected selection of quarterly financial statement reviews and determined that the reconciliations were reviewed and approved by a supervisor. - 14.
+For a selection of months, inspected reconciliation of financial statements prepared by Treasury to internally prepared financial statements and determined that reconciliations were performed, any exceptions were resolved and they were reviewed by a supervisory accountant before submission.